PayFabric/APIs/PayFabric/Sections/Wallets.md

 <pre><samp>Unable to delete the wallet card.
 The wallet is locked by other device(s).
 Device Name: myDevice, Lock Reason: Tied to contract C101.</samp></pre>

-The Device that locks the record will always be able to delete the record, and only other Devices are prohibited from deletion.

 ### Endpoint
 <kbd><kbd>GET</kbd> /payment/api/wallet/unlock/<kbd>{WALLET_ID}</kbd></kbd>